Skelli75/Paint/README.md

 ## Instructions:
-  1. To start you need to find your way to releases and download the zip file of the latest version of the program.
+  1. To start you need to find your way to releases and download the zip file of the latest version of VS_Paint.zip.
   2. Once you have downloaded the software you need to locate it in your file explorer and "unzip" it.
   3. Go into the new folder and open the file called "Paint.exe"